Marketing budgets in time of a crisis

 Social and digital advertising is key during this time

-Shift of budgets
+Shift of marketing budgets

 Consumer behavior will normalize, as people exit the lockdown.
 This should mean an increase in advertising spending later this year with so many brands wanting to make up for losses.
-You could even see a recovery that is fuelled by so-called “revenge spending” sprees or consumers going out of their way to support local.
+You could even see a recovery that is fuelled by so-called “revenge spending” sprees or consumers going out of their way to support locals.

 “I was trapped in my home for an entire month … Now I feel somewhat free again.”